XBastille/FoxTrend/readme.md

 📧 For questions or inquiries, please contact me at [eziopuhan825@gmail.com](mailto:eziopuhan825@gmail.com).

-Thank you for your interest in FoxTrendAI! 🙏🚀
+Thank you for your interest in FoxTrend! 🙏🚀

 ---